OsloSWA/oswa-jekyll/README.md

 export PATH=$HOME/gems/bin:$PATH
 ```

-These environment variables will allow you to build (using Bundler) Ruby projects without needing admin access to protected Mac OS folder.
-Ruby Gems will be installed in your Users folder instead of the system folders.
+These environment variables will allow you to build (using Bundler) Ruby projects without needing admin access to protected Mac OS folders.
+The variables set the default Gem path to your users folder, which also enables dependencies for other projects to be installed in the users folder (instead of system folders).

 Reload the `.bashrc` file to read in the environment variables: